-- The students with the lowest reading ages follow the Units of Sound programme, which is a phonic based intervention.
-They also undergo a rigorous assessment, if there are further causes for concern; the student is referred to the school's educational psychologist if they have not been assessed before. - All other students with a reading age of 10 and below take part in the Reading Booster classes that take place before school (8-8:30am) on Tuesday, Wednesday and Thursday. - Students with a reading age between 10 and 11 are made known to the Head of English and Literacy lead who continue to monitor their reading. - All students with reading ages below 11 are re-tested at the end of the Autumn term and if their reading has not improved they will continue with further intervention. - Where teachers have concerns that a student may be presenting with dyslexia they are referred to the SEND department for screening using the Lucid Lass programme.
-Once the results of this assessment have been collated the SENCo, in collaboration with parents, will make a decision about the next steps.
+- The students with the lowest reading ages are enrolled onto an intensive Reading Booster and spelling programme.
+They are closely monitored; if there are further causes for concern we then refer the student to the school's educational psychologist if they have not been assessed before. - All other students with a reading age of 10 and below take part in Reading intervention classes in the morning (8.30 9am) on Tuesday, Wednesday and Thursday. - Students with a reading age between 10 and 11 are made known to the Head of English and Literacy lead who continue to monitor their reading. - All students with reading ages below 11 are re-tested at the end of the Autumn term and if their reading has not improved they will continue with further intervention. - Students who scored in the bottom 10% of the quantitative area of CATs 4 are assessed using a programme called Dynamo Maths. - All students in the bottom 10% of CATs 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school.

-- Students who scored in the bottom 10% of the quantitative area of CATs 4 are assessed using a programme called Dynamo Maths. - All students in the bottom 10% of CATs 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school. - New students, who arrive mid-term, undergo a screening programme on entry.
+- New students, who arrive mid-term, undergo a screening programme on entry.
 If a difficulty is identified, they are placed on suitable programmes or undergo further assessment. - Where needs have not been previously identified staff have an obligation to report observations to the SENCo.